bolt/users/README.md

 Here is a list of things that the extension allows:

 - Define groups of users, allow them to register and login
-- Limit ContenTypes (pages) to be visible only by users belonging to a certain group
+- Limit ContentTypes (pages) to be visible only by users belonging to a certain group
 - Define user fields and allow them to edit their own profile

 ## Installation